kubecost/docs/troubleshoot-install.md

 Alternatively, you can deploy Kubecost without persistent storage to store by following these steps:

-> **Note** This setup is only for experimental purpose.
-The metric data is reset when kubecost's pod is rescheduled.
+> **Note**: This setup is only for experimental purpose.
+The metric data is reset when Kubecost's pod is rescheduled.

 1. On your terminal, run this command to add the Kubecost Helm repository: